 Using the Contours Button in Cricut Design Space

-Knowing how to hide contours opens up a whole new world of possibilities for the images in Design Space.
+Knowing how to hide contours opens up a whole new world of possibilities for using images in Design Space.

 You’ll find the Contours button on the way lower right side of your canvas in Cricut Design Space.
 I liked this tag image, but it still had some cut lines that I didn’t want in my project.

-So here I’ve opened up my image in Design Space, and I already UnGrouped and deleted the layers that I didn’t want to use.
+So in the photo above, I’ve opened up my image in Design Space, and I already UnGrouped and deleted the layers that I didn’t want to use.

 Then I went to that contours button, lower right, and clicked on it.

-All I wanted was the tag, and the hole at the top of the tag.
+All I wanted to use from this image was the tag and the hole at the top of the tag.

 Now I clicked on all the parts of the image that I didn’t want.
 When I returned to my canvas, all I had was my tag image.